 I submitted an email for sending, but it hasn’t been received yet.

 Check to see if it is recorded in your “sent” statistics.
-If not, ensure the “from” address you’re using is registered as an Approved Sender under the account you’re authenticating with.
-For security and quality reasons, we match the authenticated account with the Approved Sender.
+If not, ensure the “from” address you’re using is registered as an approved sender under the account with which you’re authenticating.
+For security and quality reasons, we match the authenticated account with the approved sender.
 Otherwise, it is possible that your email is going right to your recipients’ spam folder or that your SPF and DKIM configuration is not yet set up.

 Why are my emails not showing up in the Clicks list?